webyvolve/mage_pg/README.md

 ## 🙋‍♂️ Why did you create it?

 This compose template is intended to be used for lightweight batch data integration tasks.
-The mage conmtainer has had root access removed.
+The mage container has had root access removed.

 ## Setup Steps: